 Every attempt is made to provide a full complement of courses in selected degree programs at the Hazleton, Lake Region, Tunkhannock, Sunbury, and Towanda centers.
-However, degree candidates should plan on attending the Main Campus to complete program requirements in curricula that may not be available at the other centers.
+However, degree candidates should plan on attending the Main Campus or Online to complete program requirements in curricula that may not be available at the other centers.

 Application Procedures

-The application process involves submission of the following to the Office of Admissions:
+The application process involves submission of the following to the Office of Enrollment:

 - Apply online or submit a paper application for admission.
 There is no charge for degree-seeking applications. - An official high school transcript or GED (a copy of the official diploma and scores).
 If currently a high school senior, the applicant must ensure that their final transcript is on file no later than 30 days following graduation. - An official copy of their college transcript if the applicant is a transfer student. - Official SAT/ACT Test Scores.
 Although not required for acceptance to Lackawanna College, standardized test scores will be evaluated for placement purposes.
 Students who have earned acceptable scores in all sections of the SAT will not be required to take the College's placement exams.
 Alternatively, students who have not achieved these scores or have not taken the SATs will be required to take the placement exams. - International Students TOEFL (Test of English as a Foreign Language) scores of 55 (Internet-based Exam), 133 (Computer Exam) or 450 (Written Exam) are required for all international students applying to Lackawanna College who have not previously studied in the United States.
 The TOEFL test is prepared by the Educational Testing Service and is administered at several local sites.
 Lackawanna College does not administer the TOEFL exam.
-Once the student completes the exam, an official score sheet must be sent to the Admissions Office for review. - NOTE: If a freshman student has passed college courses with a C or better, they could be test exempt.
+Once the student completes the exam, an official score sheet must be sent to the Admissions Office for review.

+NOTE: If a freshman student has passed college courses with a C or better, they could be test exempt.
+Honors and AP courses will be considered by the Director of Enrollment - Scranton for exemption in some circumstances.
 The courses must show competency in reading, writing, and math to be exempt from all testing.

-After submitting a college application, a Lackawanna College Admissions advisor will contact each applicant within two business days of receiving an application to schedule their interview date if the student didn't self-register.
+After submitting a college application, a Lackawanna College Enrollment Counselor will contact each applicant within two business days of receiving an application to schedule their interview date if the student didn't self-register.
 The admissions interview will allow each candidate to visit campus or be virtually interviewed, determine individual educational goals, schedule or complete assessment testing (if required), and finalize all enrollment requirements.
 Applicants will not be officially accepted to the college until they complete all the above-mentioned admissions requirements.
+Student can be provisionally accepted into the institution upon receiving evidence that graduation has occurred or likely to occur.
+If a student does not fulfill the requirements for acceptance, the student's enrollment will be terminated.
 Upon completion of all admissions procedures, all applicants are required to pay a commitment fee (\$100/commuters, \$375 residents) within 30 days to guarantee a place in the chosen degree program.
 Payments can be made to Lackawanna College by credit card, check, money order payable to Lackawanna College, or online via the website.

 Please note that specialty programs may have additional application requirements for acceptance into the program.
+Acceptance into Lackawanna College does not guarantee program acceptance.